FERPA: A Comprehensive Guide for Parents and Students

 - The right to consent to disclosures of personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures a school to comply with FERPA
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by a school to comply with FERPA

 FERPA applies to all schools that receive funds from the U.S. Department of Education.
 This includes public elementary and secondary schools, public and private colleges and universities, and vocational schools.